akka/akka-http/docs/src/main/paradox/introduction.md

-For example one route might start with matching the `path` of the request, only matching if it is "/hello", then narrowing it down to only handle HTTP `get` requests and then `complete` those with a string literal, which will be sent back as a HTTP OK with the string as response body.
+For example one route might start with matching the `path` of the request, only matching if it is "/hello", then narrowing it down to only handle HTTP `get` requests and then `complete` those with a string literal, which will be sent back as an HTTP OK with the string as response body.

 The
 @scala[@scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult])]